Introduction

 The suite of techniques used to optimize language models to align them to human preferences.
 This is a serial presentation of the techniques one can use to solve the problems proposed in the previous chapters.

-5. Policy Gradients: The core RL techniques used to optimize reward models (and other signals) throughout RLHF.
+- Reinforcement Learning (i.e. Policy Gradients): The core RL techniques used to optimize reward models (and other signals) throughout RLHF.

 Advanced